edjubuh/ose/ReadMe.md

 |  dummy2	| 		<code>make upload</code>			| Makes and upload /src											|

 ## License
-Copyright &copy 2014-2015 Elliot Berman and Robert Shrote
+Copyright (c) 2014-2015 Elliot Berman and Robert Shrote

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal